savelee/selfservicedesk/examples/README.md

 * Example **3**: Dialogflow Speech Intent Detection with Text to Speech output
 * Example **4**: Speech to Text Transcribe Recognize Call
 * Example **5**: Speech to Text Transcribe Streaming Recognize
-* Example **6**: Text to Speech

 1. Browse to http://localhost:8080.
 Open the inspector, to preview the Dialogflow results object.

-The code required for these examples can be found in **simpleserver.js** for the different Dialogflow & STT calls. - example1.html - example6.html will show the client-side implementation.
+The code required for these examples can be found in **simpleserver.js** for the different Dialogflow & STT calls. - example1.html - example5.html will show the client-side implementation.